 Enhanced operation, management and maintenance of the Botanical Center on Robert D. Ray Drive in accordance with an Urban Renewal Development Agreement between the City and the Greater Des Moines Botanical Garden approved by the City Council on May 9, 2011 by Roll Call No. 11-0825 as subsequently amended.
 The amended Development Agreement provided for an economic development grant in the total amount of \$2,000,000 to be paid in twenty equal semi-annual installments of \$100,000 to commence upon completion of the Botanical Center improvements in accordance with the terms of a Lease between the City and the Greater Des Moines Botanical Garden.
-Installment payments of the economic development grant made as of June 1, 2021 have totaled \$1,600,000 and the City and the Greater Des Moines Botanical Center contemplate entering into a Third Amendment and Restated Urban Renewal Development Agreement providing for an extended and increased Economic Development Grant for enhanced operation, management and maintenance of an expanded Botanical Center in accordance with the terms of an amended Lease in the additional total amount of \$2,900,000.00 payable in eighteen semi-annual installments as follows:
+Installment payments of the economic development grant made as of June 1, 2021 have totaled \$1,600,000 and the City and the Greater Des Moines Botanical Center have entered into a Third Amendment and Restated Urban Renewal Development Agreement, approved by the City

+Council on November 15, 2021 by Roll Call No. 21-1756, and corrected by Roll Call No. 21-1826 providing for an extended and increased Economic Development Grant for enhanced operation, management and maintenance of an expanded Botanical Center in accordance with the terms of an amended Lease in the additional total amount of \$2,900,000.00 payable in eighteen semi-annual installments as follows: